 Journalism and Mass Communications

-Marshall’s Journalism and Mass Communications programs are dedicated to learning through experience.
-Our classrooms include a newsroom, a studio, a radio station and an agency.
-We publish The Parthenon that’s online 24/7 and printed two days a week.
-We broadcast 24/7 on WMUL-FM 88.1, and MU Report is viewed on public television across the state every other week and nationwide through social media.
-Basketball Friday Night in West Virginia is a radio/television simulcast that reviews high school basketball games each Friday during the season.
+Marshall’s Journalism and Mass Communications programs are dedicated to learning through hands-on experience.
+That makes our students powerful communicators who know how to tell the story.
+Our school includes a newspaper newsroom, an HD TV studio, an award-winning radio station, and an advertising agency.
+We publish The Parthenon that’s online 24/7 and printed every week.
+We broadcast 24/7 on WMUL-FM 88.1, and MU Report is produced weekly and streamed online.
 Campaigns and communications programs created by students in the Advertising and Public Relations emphases raise money for nonprofits, generate awareness, and support brands and ideas on campus as well as in the community.

-Seven journalism and mass communications emphases operate out of three majors: Advertising/Public Relations that houses the advertising and the public relations emphases, Journalism in which broadcast, online, print and sports function, and Media Studies/Production from which radio/television production and management and video production work.
+Seven journalism and mass communications emphases operate out of three majors: Advertising/Public Relations that houses the advertising and the public relations emphases, Journalism in which broadcast, multimedia and sports programs function, and Media Studies/Production from which radio/television production and management and video production work.
 All majors in the School of Journalism and Mass Communications are required to complete internships that provide professional experience before graduation.
-Build portfolios and networks through the advertising, public relations, journalism and broadcast clubs that are active within the school.
+Students also build portfolios and networks through the advertising, public relations, journalism and broadcast clubs that are active within the school.

 Why mass media?

 Mass media shapes how we think, how our culture moves and even how we live and interact with one another.
 It’s become an all-encompassing term for “storytelling” and “published content.”
-We’re the folks who make certain the content is honest and real, gleaning verifiable facts.
+We’re the school who make certain the content is honest and real, gleaning verifiable facts.
 Through mass media a universe of information is readily at hand providing messages necessary for evaluating products, considering ideas and participating in our society.
 Media literacy and learning to navigate media are now essential skills.
+We’ll equip you with the skills to detect truth from fiction.

 Who knew they wanted to be an MMJ (multimedia journalist)?